-This option defines whether to utilize the Changed Block Tracking feature of VMware for the virtual machines supporting it.
+This option defines whether to utilize the Changed Block Tracking feature of VMWare for the virtual machines supporting it.
 The default setting for CBT backup is: Enabled.

 CBT backup keeps track of all the changed blocks inside the virtual machine.
 This significantly reduces the time for creating backups.
-The time is reduced because Acronis Backup for VMware does not need to check which blocks have changed since the last backup.
-It gets this information from the VMware API.
+The time is reduced because Acronis vmProtect 7 does not need to check which blocks have changed since the last backup.
+It gets this information from the VMWare API.